kyma-project/community/concepts/infrastructure-reconciliation/README.md

 ```

 This is the simpler one, as there is no cluster provisioning happening in this flow most of the parameters can be dropped.

+In both resources' spec, the `kubeconfigs` sections describes all the kubeconfigs that should be issued for the use of KCP components.

+ExternalCluster CR also has a `adminKubeconfigRef` section that should point to the admin kubeconfig delivered by the user.
+This kubeconfig will be saved to the secure Vault and removed from the cluster.

 ### Issuing kubeconfigs